Fivebee2/BFB13_REVIEW/memes thoughts.md

 ## MEMES' THOUGHTS

 First off, this doesn't seem like it would take this long to complete one BFB episode.
 I thought they forgot about BFB and were gonna do a BFDIA where they just stop and forget about it for years upon end.
+I'm glad that Ice Cube wants to change teams, and escape from Book (Dictionary) choosing decisions for Ice Cube without her input.